What to do in Dubai: 12 day trips and activities for an unforgettable holiday

-Your time in Dubai will therefore be more determined by activities and excursions in the area than by strolling through the city or sightseeing.
+Thats’s why your time in Dubai will be determined by activities and excursions in the area rather than by strolling through the city or sightseeing.

 We have selected the most interesting excursions and attractions in Dubai and wrote them down for you here.

 The Burj Khalifa is of course an absolute must-see and is one of the ultimate Dubai activities par excellence.